full

 You’ll hear real stories from people who have done divorce differently, saved their marriages, or found new love and purpose on the other side.
 Lesa also brings in conversations about marriages that have stood the test of time, co-parenting through complex seasons, and the realities of parenting after separation while maintaining stability for your kids.

-This is not just a podcast about divorce.
-Doing Divorce Different is about taking back your life, rewriting your future, and trusting that you’re not starting over, you’re starting better.
+This is a podcast about thriving through Cancer, taking back your life, rewriting your future, and trusting that you’re not starting over, you’re starting better.
 If you’re craving practical advice, soul-level encouragement, and real conversations about creating a healthy, joyful, purpose-driven life, you’ve found your community.

 Subscribe now and join Lesa Koski for weekly episodes that will help you grow stronger in your relationships, your health, and your faith, no matter where you’re starting from.